buhrmi/buhrmi/README.md

 Welcome to my GitHub profile.
 In here you can find a lot of crap, but also some useful stuff.

+I'm currently trying to transition into being a full-time live coder on Twitch.
+Come hop into my [https://twitch.tv/buhrmitv](Twitch channel) and say hi (I'm lonely).

 Here's a list of things I currently do or have done for a living:

 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.